-Although a UVB light is not required having one can be beneficial for your Leopard Gecko.
-In my experience I have seen that many Geckos seem healthier and more vibrant with a UVB light.
+Although a UVB rays are not required having one can be beneficial for your Leopard Gecko.
+In my experience, I have seen that many Geckos seem healthier and more vibrant with a UVB light.

 Make sure their UVB light is not too bright as it can damage their eyes.

 By placing the bulb on one side of the tank it will form a natural heat gradient.